 Inheritance is what arrives from those before us and what leaves through us to those after us.
 It includes money, land, tools, homes, businesses, debt, skills, records, institutions, habits, ecological conditions, family stories, and public infrastructure.
 Some inheritance is chosen and planned.
-Much is simply received.
+Much is received without our choosing.

 Intergenerational duty begins with the recognition that we are not the first users of the world and not the last.
-A person may legally own an asset during his lifetime, but his use of it enters a chain longer than himself.
+A person may legally own an asset for a lifetime, but the use of it enters a chain longer than one life.
 The same is true of families, companies, governments, and cultures.
 Stewardship asks what condition the chain is in when it passes through our hands.

 The common failure is to treat inheritance as entitlement or burden only.
 Some receive wealth without gratitude or responsibility.
 Others receive debt, disorder, and trauma and feel only resentment.
 Some consume inheritance as if it were private windfall.
 Others refuse to plan and leave chaos behind.
 All these patterns mishandle time.